bysnupy/memos/OpenStack/OpenStack__ocata_poc_part4.md

 ### Introduction
 It is the tutorial about installing openstack for PoC environment.<br/>
 The part4 is describing mainly Cinder installing and configuration.
+Additionally, show how new instance create to you on the Horizon through browser.

 <[The Part1 link](https://github.com/bysnupy/memos/blob/master/OpenStack/OpenStack__ocata_poc_part1.md)><br/>
 <[The Part2 link](https://github.com/bysnupy/memos/blob/master/OpenStack/OpenStack__ocata_poc_part2.md)><br/>